MuchMeheu/AWC-Tracker/README.md

 *   **Rate Limiting:** While there's a delay implemented for AniList API calls, adding extremely large challenges or performing many actions quickly might still hit AniList's rate limits, especially if their API is in a degraded state.
 A more sophisticated queuing/retry mechanism could be an improvement.
 *   **CORS in Development:** If you encounter CORS issues when fetching from AniList locally, ensure you have disabled any interfering browser extensions or consider using a CORS unblocker extension *for development only*.
 The `proxy` setting in `package.json` is not currently configured for this project but could be added.
-*   **Different Emoji's not being recognized by the App:** Even if you think you have the right emoji's visually they may be different due to different Unicodes.
+*   **Different Emojis not being recognized by the App:** Even if you think you have the right emojis visually they may be different due to different Unicodes.
-*   **Adding a Backend to not have to parse info about animes everytime:** Want to add a backend and server storay to rely less on the API calls and to put less stress on the server and the API that is ALMOST ALWAYS in a degraded stats 🤦‍♂️.
+*   **Adding a backend to avoid parsing info about anime every time** Want to add a backend and server storage to rely less on API calls and reduce stress on the server and the API, which is ALMOST ALWAYS in a degraded state 🤦‍♂.
-*   **Adding a bit of sorting and searching feature**: Self-explanatory
+*   **Adding a bit of sorting and searching features**: Self-explanatory

 ---